Ultraviolet: Ultraviolet lasers

-Gas lasers, laser diodes, and solid-state lasers can be manufactured to emit ultraviolet rays, and lasers are available that cover the entire UV range.
-The nitrogen gas laser uses electronic excitation of nitrogen molecules to emit a beam that is mostly UV.
-The strongest ultraviolet lines are at 337.1 nm and 357.6 nm in wavelength.
-Another type of high-power gas lasers are excimer lasers.
-They are widely used lasers emitting in ultraviolet and vacuum ultraviolet wavelength ranges.
-Presently, UV argon-fluoride excimer lasers operating at 193 nm are routinely used in integrated circuit production by photolithography.
-The current wavelength limit of production of coherent UV is about 126 nm, characteristic of the Ar_{2}* excimer laser.
+Excimer lasers emitting in ultraviolet and vacuum ultraviolet wavelength ranges are widely used in many industries.
+Argon-fluoride excimer lasers operating at 193 nm are routinely used in integrated circuit production by photolithography.
+Coherent sources are available down to a wavelength limit around 126 nm, characteristic of the Ar_{2}* excimer laser.

 Direct UV-emitting laser diodes are available at 375 nm.
 UV diode-pumped solid state lasers have been demonstrated using cerium-doped lithium strontium aluminum fluoride crystals (Ce:LiSAF), a process developed in the 1990s at Lawrence Livermore National Laboratory.
 Wavelengths shorter than 325 nm are commercially generated in diode-pumped solid-state lasers.
 Ultraviolet lasers can also be made by applying frequency conversion to lower-frequency lasers.

-Ultraviolet lasers have applications in industry (laser engraving), medicine (dermatology, and keratectomy), chemistry (MALDI), free-air secure communications, computing (optical storage), and manufacture of integrated circuits.
+Ultraviolet lasers have applications in industry (laser engraving), medicine (dermatology, and keratectomy), chemistry (MALDI), free-space optical communication, computing (optical storage), and manufacture of integrated circuits.

 Tunable vacuum ultraviolet (VUV)

 The vacuum ultraviolet (V‑UV) band (100–200 nm) can be generated by non-linear 4 wave mixing in gases by sum or difference frequency mixing of 2 or more longer wavelength lasers.
 The generation is generally done in gasses (e.g. krypton, hydrogen which are two-photon resonant near 193 nm) or metal vapors (e.g. magnesium).
 By making one of the lasers tunable, the V‑UV can be tuned.
 If one of the lasers is resonant with a transition in the gas or vapor then the V‑UV production is intensified.
 However, resonances also generate wavelength dispersion, and thus the phase matching can limit the tunable range of the 4 wave mixing.
 Difference frequency mixing (i.e., f_{1} + f_{2} − f_{3}) has an advantage over sum frequency mixing because the phase matching can provide greater tuning.

 In particular, difference frequency mixing two photons of an ArF (193 nm) excimer laser with a tunable visible or near IR laser in hydrogen or krypton provides resonantly enhanced tunable V‑UV covering from 100 nm to 200 nm.
 Practically, the lack of suitable gas / vapor cell window materials above the lithium fluoride cut-off wavelength limit the tuning range to longer than about 110 nm.
 Tunable V‑UV wavelengths down to 75 nm was achieved using window-free configurations.